jhogan/core/README.md

 framework's logic (see `www.application.__call__`).

 ## Command line interface (crust) ##
+`crust` is the main command-line interface to the framework.
+Currently,  `crust` is used to intactively perform database migrations.
+Future uses would include issuing queries to learn about the framework's environment as well as communicating with bots.

 ## Library dependency files ##
+A couple of simple text files exists to store the third-party libraries that the framework depends on.
+These files are `deb` and `pip`.
+The packages listed in deb should be installed using `apt` while the packages listed in `pip` should be installed with `pip`.
+See the [Operating system](#environment-operating-system) section for details on how and why to use these files.

 ## Documentation files ##
+## File module##

 <a id="assets-configuration"></a>
 ## Configuration ##